Arpitapal30/Stock-Forecast-predictor/README.md

 Find short term, & long term trends.
 Understand how it is impacted from external factors or any big external events.
 Forecast for next 30 days.

+# About DataSet
+Adjusted close is the closing price after adjustments for all applicable splits and dividend distributions.
+Data is adjusted using appropriate split and dividend multipliers, adhering to Center for Research in Security Prices (CRSP) standards

 # output

 <img width="957" alt="Picture1" src="https://user-images.githubusercontent.com/104680485/216933717-ade14862-ed30-4b64-badb-8997fffcdd58.png">